-Frequent travellers will be familiar with that drowsy feeling that comes with spending a night in an upright chair snuggled up to a stranger whose snoring is even worse than you Grampa Jo’s.
+Frequent travelers will be familiar with that drowsy feeling you get after spending a night sitting upright in a chair snuggled up to a stranger whose snoring is even worse than your Grampa Jo’s.

-If you’ve never been lucky enough to experience jetlag then I can tell you that it’s similar that feeling when you wake up after a night out, full of excitement for the day, only to reach the front door and feel a hangover hit you hard in the back of the head.
+If you’ve never been lucky enough to experience jetlag, I can tell you that it’s similar to that feeling of waking up after a night out, full of excitement for the day, only to reach the front door and feel a hangover hit you hard in the back of the head.

-Like a hangover, jetlag is one of those things that we just accept comes with the joy of intercontinental travel.
-Luckily there are a few things that we can do to help up combat that fuzzy jetlagged feeling.
+Jetlag is just one of those things that comes with the joy of intercontinental travel.
+Luckily, there are a few things we can do to combat that fuzzy, jetlagged feeling.

 What exactly is Jetlag?

-Jetlag is the name we put to a bunch of symptoms which tends to affect us when we travel quickly across multiple time zones.
+Jetlag is the name we put to a bunch of symptoms that affect us when we travel quickly across multiple time zones.

-Scientists say that these symptoms, such as sleepiness, confusion, stomach issues, are caused by interruptions to our Circadian Rhythm.
+Scientists say that these symptoms, such as sleepiness, confusion, and stomach issues are caused by interruptions to our circadian rhythm.

-To put it simply, we all have an internal body clock which tells us when to eat, sleep, wake up, take a nap, or go to the loo.
+To put it simply, we all have an internal body clock that tells us when to eat, sleep, wake up, take a nap, or go to the bathroom.

-One of the main regulators of our internal body clock is daylight, so when we hop continents and our brains perceive daylight when it should be night time our body clock gets muddled up.
+One of the main regulators of our internal body clock is daylight, so when we hop continents and see daylight when it should be nighttime, our body clock gets messed up.